rthyman17/hentaibot/README.md

    "devID": "Your discord id"
    }
   ```
-  * You may now save the config and move the the installation process.
+  * You may now save the config and move to the installation process.

 ## How to install:
 1. Install node.js at https://nodejs.org/en/